animo/siera-cli/docs/contributing.md

 # Contributing

-We welcome contributions that to make the CLI better.
-If you do not have a specific contribution in mind we encourage you to look for issues labelled with as `good first issue` or look for missing actions in our [support matrix](./support_matrix.md).
+We welcome contributions that make the CLI better.
+If you do not have a specific contribution in mind look for issues labelled as `good first issue`.

 ## Fixes